 Who is eligible to register?

-The Institute is open to students who will be in their sophomore, junior, and senior years of high school in Fall 2020.
+The program is open to students in any year of high school or college.

 Who should consider applying?

 The Institute is ideal for students interested in pursuing academic and professional careers in the humanities, human rights, journalism, international affairs, law, political science, and the social sciences.